mappite/aGotino/README.md

     Do not connect NC, PDN, CLK (these would match with MS3, RES, SLP in DRV8825).
     MS1&MS2 connection depends on driver while other pins continue to match DRV8825 schema.

-Check your driver datasheet to know what is the number of microsteps when MS1&MS2 are High or Low, wire the driver according to your needs and update MICROSTEPS_RA_HIGH/LOW and MICROSTEPS_DEC_HIGH/LOW in aGotino.ino code (lines 40-47).
+Check your driver datasheet to know what is the number of microsteps when MS1&MS2 are High or Low, wire the driver according to your needs and update `MICROSTEPS_RA_HIGH/LOW` and `MICROSTEPS_DEC_HIGH/LOW` in aGotino.ino code (lines 40-47).

 For TMC2208, you can connect MS1 to VIO and leave just MS2 to be driven by Arduino D2 (RA motor) or D9 (DEC motor).
-This means when D2 (or D9) is LOW the driver will work with 2 microsteps, while when D2 (or D9) are HIGH the driver will work with 16 microsteps.
+This means when D2 (or D9) is LOW the driver will work with 2 microsteps, while when D2 (or D9) are high the driver will work with 16 microsteps.

     MICROSTEPS_RA_HIGH  = 16
     MICROSTEPS_RA_LOW   = 2